pjy0422/digitalhuman/RolePlay_Villain/README.md

 **"Too Good to be Bad: On the Failure of LLMs to Role-Play Villains"**

 Large Language Models (LLMs) are increasingly tasked with creative generation, including the simulation of fictional characters.
 However, their ability to portray non-prosocial, antagonistic personas remains largely unexamined.
 We hypothesize that the safety alignment of modern LLMs creates a fundamental conflict with the task of authentically role-playing morally ambiguous or villainous characters.
 To investigate this, we introduce the **Moral RolePlay** benchmark, a new dataset featuring a four-level moral alignment scale and a balanced test set for rigorous evaluation.

 ### Key Findings

 - 🔍 **Systematic Decline in Fidelity:** LLMs show a consistent, monotonic decline in role-playing fidelity as character morality decreases (from Moral Paragons to Villains).
-- 🛡️ **Safety Alignment Conflict:** Models struggle most with traits like "Deceitful" and "Manipulative", which directly conflict with safety principles.
+- 🛡️ **Safety Alignment Conflict:** Models struggle most with traits like "Deceitful" and "Manipulative," which directly conflict with safety principles like "be helpful and harmless."
-- 🧠 **Reasoning Doesn't Help:** Explicit reasoning (e.g., chain-of-thought) does not improve—and can even hinder—villain portrayals.
+- 🧠 **Reasoning Doesn't Help:** Explicit reasoning (e.g., chain-of-thought) does not improve—and can even hinder—villain portrayals, as it often triggers the model's underlying safety protocols.
 - 🎭 **VRP Leaderboard:** General chatbot proficiency (e.g., Arena scores) is a poor predictor of villain role-playing ability.
 Highly safety-aligned models (e.g., Claude) perform worst.

 <p align="center">